MariaMalikP/Zaamin/README.md

    cd ../backend
    npm install
    ```
+3. **Troubleshooting**
-3. As we are currently utilizing `bcryptjs` as our encryption method for securely storing passwords (with the option to choose different encryption methods in future sprints), please ensure the bcryptjs package is installed.
+- As we are currently utilizing `bcryptjs` as our encryption method for securely storing passwords (with the option to choose different encryption methods in future sprints), please ensure the bcryptjs package is installed.
+The package is included as a dependency in package.json, so the `npm install` command should install it manually, but if any issues are faced, the below script will install the package.
    ``` bash
    cd backend
    npm install bcryptjs
    ```
-4. In order to use APIs (e.g for us hunter.io) you need to install `axios`.
+- In order to use APIs (e.g for us hunter.io) you need to install `axios`.
 Please ensure the package is installed.
-You can follow this route below:
+The package is included as a dependency in package.json, so the `npm install` command should install it manually, but if any issues are faced, the below script will install the package.
    ``` bash
    cd frontend
    npm install axios